 I don’t often bake with pineapple, but that will have to change.
 Use canned crushed pineapple versus trying to cut up a whole pineapple.
 I like easy and the canned stuff is much simpler to deal with!

 It’s a very straightforward pie to make.

-Get a large bowl and beat together cream cheese, 1/2 cup sugar, salt, eggs, milk and vanilla extract with an electric mixer.
+Get a large bowl and beat together cream cheese, 1/2 cup sugar and salt until smooth.
+Add in eggs, milk and vanilla extract and beat until smooth.
 Set aside.

 To make the second layer, stir together cornstarch, 1/2 cup sugar and crushed pineapple in a small saucepan.
 Bring to a boil and let it boil for 2 minutes.
 Be sure to stir constantly.